jrespie/pancake_project/README.md

 ## Pancakes

-This is a demo project to show you how React.js works.
+This is a demo project that comprises part of a wider React.js tutorial

 ## Set up